technillogue/flycate/README.md

 LookupVersionMetadata

-for demo reasons just add a separate route to create and update apps (a type of VersionDeployment thing) given metadata and shit
+for demo reasons just add a separate route to create and update apps (a type of VersionDeployment thing) given metadata and stuff

 POST /_internal/apps/<version>
 GET?